 On the state level, family and child allowances are provided by the Estonian Social Insurance Board and by local governments (mostly support for education, extracurricular activities and school transport).

 The statewide services include both the child allowance and the childbirth allowance.
 It also includes Estonia’s unique parental benefit system which allows 435 paid days off work to care for a newborn child.
-(Read more here.)
+New mothers can stay at home for three years, receiving total pay equal to about a year and a half of the average salary.
+This makes Estonia one of the most generous countries in the OECD in this respect.
+See the chart of OECD countries’ parental leaves on the website of The Economist.

 The social care system in Estonia is largely contribution-based.